noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 However, there are a few overwhelmingly strong people in the world who don’t fit that description.

-“Now then, Catalog number 28, “Miniatureable Top Grade Pet House” is currently worth 10 white gold coins!”
+“Now then, Catalog number 28: ‘Miniatureable Top Grade Pet House’ is currently worth 10 white gold coins!”

 [...H-Hmmm.]